pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/backend.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const backend = new azure_nextgen.apimanagement.latest.Backend("backend", {
+const backend = new azure_nextgen.apimanagement.Backend("backend", {
     backendId: "proxybackend",
     credentials: {
         authorization: {